-\begin{proof} Since $P \oplus Q$ is LE-symmetric, $\mathcal{BK}_{P \oplus Q}$ is a symmetric group.
-By Proposition~\ref{prop:BKP_osum}, it can be written as a direct product of the ordinal summands' BK groups, i.e., $\mathcal{BK}_{P \oplus Q} ~\cong~ \bkp \times \bkq$.
+\begin{proof} By assumption, $\mathcal{BK}_{P \oplus Q}$ is a symmetric group.
+By Proposition~\ref{prop:BKP_osum}, $\mathcal{BK}_{P \oplus Q}$ can be written as a direct product of the ordinal summands' BK groups, i.e., $\mathcal{BK}_{P \oplus Q} ~\cong~ \bkp \times \bkq$.
 Then at least one of the factors $\bkp$ and $\bkq$ is the trivial group.
 This happens when at least one of the posets $P$ and $Q$ has exactly one linear extension and hence is a chain.
 The second part follows immediately from the previous corollary. \end{proof}

-Corollaries~\ref{cor:symm_min_max} and ~\ref{cor:symm_osum} are especially useful in identifying LE-symmetric posets, as they allow us to turn our attention to posets with neither a unique maximal nor minimal element.
+Corollaries~\ref{cor:symm_min_max} and ~\ref{cor:symm_osum} are especially useful in identifying posets whose BK groups are the full symmetric group, as they allow us to turn our attention to posets with neither a unique maximal nor minimal element.